NinaQuik/School_District_Analysis/README.md

   - Thomas High School is a charter school, so it would be expected that only charter school aggregates are impacted.
   - However, rounding to zero decimal places show no change to charter high school performance.
    ![School Type Results](/Resources/School_Type_Summary.png)

+## Summary
+### Summary of Changes
+The District has 39,170 students.
+Thomas High School has 1635 total students.
+The removal of Thomas High School Ninth grader grades impacted only 461 students, or 1.2% of the total district, 28% of Thomas High School student count.
+This low removal rate had little impact on District summary overall.
+Somewhat unexpectedly the removal of these grades had little impact on Thomas High School's performance.
+Although there was evidence of grade alteration, the grades for Thomas High School ninth graders were not widely divergent from average grades for other grades in that school.
+As a result, the removal of Ninth grader Thomas High School only had slight decrease in overall passing percentages.
+Scores by School Size, Scores by School Types and School Spending as well as Thomas High School's performance in comparison to other schools only decreased by tenths of a percentage.

+### Summary of Analysis
+Both analyses revealed that budget had less impact on performance than school size.
+Smaller schools, which tend to be charter schools, performed better on math and reading.